-In order to address these risks and challenges, we are working closely with leading customers' development and research groups and with the leading process equipment manufacturers as well as with leading technology research institutes.
-The purpose of working closely with these entities is to receive as early as possible information and feedback on their current and future metrology and process control needs and tune the roadmap to support such needs.
+In order to address the technical and roadmap risks and challenges, we are working closely with leading customers' development and research groups and with the leading process equipment manufacturers as well as with leading technology research institutes.
+The purpose of working closely with these entities is to receive as early as possible information and feedback on their current and future metrology and process control needs and tune our roadmap to support such needs.

-It is our belief that we have been able to consistently improve our market position as a result of a combination of factors:
+It is our belief that Nova has been able to consistently improve its market position as a result of a combination of factors:

-- · Optical metrology has become an enabler for the entire industry over the last few years, sometimes on the account of other metrology capabilities. - .
-Material Metrology has been widely adopted by leading memory and foundry customers for complex materials composition and film thickness applications.

-- Nova's unique metrology portfolio, combining Optical and X-ray metrology for both dimensions and materials, provide the most advanced solution, combining the best innovative and technical metrology capabilities with the best cost of ownership. - The ability to provide a unique and differentiated technology portfolio sets us apart from the competition and adding a competitive edge to our offering. - · Our solutions are well accepted by leading customers that allow us to gain more market share with additional process steps and new applications. - Our ability to closely team with our customers allows us to predict the industry evolution and process control challenges and by that introduce innovative and advanced metrology solutions to solve industry needs. - · Our diversified portfolio, which is a result of continuous investment in research and development, is becoming more attractive to our customers. - Widening our solutions' base to include hardware and software elements in a coupled offering. - Well controlled P&L and operating model to support our profitable growth plans.
+- Optical metrology has become an enabler for the entire industry over the last few years, sometimes on the account of other metrology capabilities. - Material Metrology has been widely adopted by leading memory and logic/foundry customers. - Nova's unique metrology portfolio, combining Optical and X-Ray metrology for both dimensions and materials, provide the most advanced solution, combining the best innovative metrology capabilities with the best cost of ownership. - The ability to provide a unique and differentiated technology portfolio sets Nova apart from the competition and adding a competitive edge to our offering. - Our solutions are well accepted by leading customers that allow us to gain more market share with additional process steps and new applications. - Our ability to closely team with our customers allows us to predict the industry evolution and process control challenges and by that introduce innovative and advanced metrology solutions to solve industry needs. - Our diversified portfolio, which is a result of continuous investment in research and development, is becoming more attractive to our customers. - Extending our solutions' base to include hardware and software elements in a coupled offering. - Well controlled P&L and operating model to support our profitable growth plans and operational resiliency.